bartbutenaers/node-red-contrib-ui-svg/README.md

    "percentage": 130
 }
 ```
-Optionally a point coordinate can be specified, to zoom in on that specific point by a specified percentage:
+Optionally coordinates can be specified, to zoom in on that specific point by a specified percentage:
 ```
 {
    "command": "zoom_by_percentage",